Wii42/mediathek_view_mobile/README.md

 This is a fork of the official MediathekViewMobile repository, aiming to migrate the project to using a current version of Flutter and Dart.

-Currently, the app is working on Flutter 3.39.3, but not all features are working yet.
-Video watching in the player is possible for most channels; however, downloading seems not to work, as well as the thumbnails are not showing up.
+Currently, the app is working on Flutter 3.32.0, but not all features are working yet.
+Video watching in the player is possible for most channels; however, downloading seems not to work.

 # About MediathekViewMobile